 Bearded Dragon Caresheet

 Here is a good example of how to house adult Bearded Dragons: There are 2 animals visible in this photo; one on the basking site (R) and another on the perch (L) directly beneath the UVB light.
-It is very important to make sure that your Bearded Dragon has access to a basking area that is 105 – 110 degrees F. It is equally important to provide exposure to UVB light.
+It is very important to make sure that your Bearded Dragon has access to a basking area that has a SURFACE TEMPERATURE of 105 – 110 degrees F. It is equally important to provide exposure to UVB light.
 I recommend Zoo Med’s Reptisun 10.0 florescent tubes (in white fixture visible on top of cage) extending the full length of the enclosure.
-Make sure your dragons can get to within 8″-10″ of the UV tubes for best results
+Make sure your dragons can get to within 8″-10″ of the UV tubes for best results.

 I have been using Calcium Plus for years with great results.
 Available at repashy.com